HMS Grasshopper (1806): Capture

-On 24 December Hero wrecked off the Texel in a storm with the loss of all but 12 men of her 600 man crew.
+On 24 December, Hero was wrecked off the Texel in a storm with the loss of all but 12 men of her 600 man crew.
 Grasshopper observed Hero ground, but too late to avoid also grounding.
 Grasshopper was able to get over the sandbank into deeper water, where she anchored, though striking ground repeatedly.
 She was unable to go to the assistance of Hero and within 15 minutes the distress signals from Hero ceased.
 Next morning Grasshopper observed Hero completely wrecked.
-Neither she nor the Dutch schuyts could get to Hero.
+Neither she nor nearby Dutch barges could get to Hero.